MLXPorts/mlx-scipy/doc/source/tutorial/stats/analysing_one_sample.rst

     sample:        mean = 0.0141, variance = 1.2903, skew = 0.2165, kurtosis = 1.0556  # random

-Note: `stats.describe` uses the unbiased estimator for the variance, while np.var is the biased estimator.
+Note: `stats.describe` uses the unbiased estimator for the variance, while mx.var is the biased estimator.

 For our sample the sample statistics differ a by a small amount from